bioinfo-biols/Flow2Spatial/docs/Reconstructing the spatial proteomics of villus.rst

 To present the pipeline of Flow2Spatial more clearly, we show the villus spatial proteomics reconstruction as an instance.

 Here, we applied POTTLE to an adult rat large intestinal villus tissue using a 25 µm chip.
 A total of 2,451 proteins groups in ~100 channels (two angle) was successfully detected using LC-MS/MS, and needed to be reconstructed by Flow2Spatial.
 Spatial metabolomics in the middle slice was used as the reference omics.

+The trained model locates at https://github.com/bioinfo-biols/Flow2Spatial/releases/download/data/Recontruct_weights_gut.pkl, which is trained by following steps.
+We can reconstruct protein spatial distribution with it.

 Training data generation
 ````````````